lenaguitou/3DTubularVoronoi/README.md

 ## Execution ##

-The main folder is *Ncylinder*, within there is a tutorial web page called _Ncylinder_tutorial.html_ to explain how to use the R file _Ncylinder.Rmd_.
-When executing the R file, do not forget to modify the ```PATH_PROJECT``` at the beginning of the code.
+The main code is a R file to execute (do not forget to modify the ```PATH_PROJECT``` at the beginning of the code).
+There is also a html tutorial if needed.

 In *Source* folder, there are the codes where the Metropolis and Voronoi tesselations are implemented.
 You normally don't have to modify these files.
 If you do, please be sure of your modifications.